hexabyte23/QuarkTx/Doc/radio.md

 >
 >Before compiling code, you must first install [Teensyduino](https://www.pjrc.com/teensy/teensyduino.html), then select **Teensy 3.2/3.1** in the Tools/Board type menu.

-Once this selection is done, you can plug your device to your local PC/Mac, and hit `upload` button.
+Once this selection is done, you can plug your device to your local PC/Mac by USB connector, and hit `upload` button from Arduino IDE.

 ## First start

-Upload is now complete, open Serial Monitor from Arduino IDE.
-The booting sequence messages is as below:
+Open Serial Monitor from Arduino IDE.
+The booting sequence messages should be as below:

 	Quark Tx v0.1.0
 	Booting...
 Serial		OK